 When one or both of the parents are in ill health or dependent on drugs or alcohol, an expert may be asked to evaluate one or both of the parents’ mental and physical fitness to raise the child or to be granted visitation.

 For an expert’s testimony to be an acceptable contribution, his or her opinion must be formed objectively and independent of the ideas and preferences of the party paying the expert’s fees.

 The expert may be required to testify in court, which costs an additional fee.
 Hiring an expert is an expensive prospect, and the party who hires the expert may be disappointed in the event the expert’s opinion favors the opposition.

 In cases of property evaluations, the expert must have time to view and appraise the property, compare it with comparable properties, and then possibly prepare and file a report.

 An expert hired to make child custody recommendations spends time meeting with the child and close relatives, interviewing school teachers and childcare associates, and taking other steps to ascertain what is best for the children.

 Overall, using an expert is an expensive and time-consuming choice with no guarantee that he or she will align with your position or that the court will be persuaded by the expert testimony to rule in your favor.

 Contact A St. Louis Divorce Attorney

 Whether or not to use expert testimony in your divorce case is a question you can decide with the advice and guidance of your Divorce Attorney.
-Call (636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned St. Louis Divorce Attorney with over three decades of experience.
+Call (636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned St. Louis Divorce Attorney with 40 years of experience.
 The Galmiche Law Firm, P.C. serves the areas of Chesterfield, Ballwin, Town & Country, and Wildwood, Missouri, along with surrounding areas.